 The Spring 2012 issue (#46) includes my article on the Howard Terminal, a terrific little "pocket" rail-marine terminal railroad in Oakland, CA. Beginning with the compact prototype, I developed plans for switching layouts to fit the ubiquitous N scale hollow core door (36"X80") and more-efficient shelf layouts using the same floor space as the hollow core door and its aisles.

 If you enjoy the article, I hope that you'll join the LDSIG.
-Members receive the LDJ quarterly and there are also LDSIG-sponsored events at regional and national conventions (including a full slate at Grand Rails 2012).
+Members receive the LDJ quarterly and there are also LDSIG-sponsored events at regional and national conventions.